2Pz/ER_Save_File_Fixer/README.md

 # Elden Ring Save File Fixer

-Fixes infinite loading screen issues caused by Torrent bugs and DLC location problems.
+Fixes infinite loading screens and corrupted save files in Elden Ring.

 ## What does this fix?

 **Torrent Stuck Loading Bug**
-When you die on Torrent and crash/alt+F4, Torrent can get stuck in an "Active" state with 0 HP, causing infinite loading screens.
+When you die on Torrent and crash or alt+F4, Torrent can get stuck in an "Active" state with 0 HP, causing infinite loading screens.

+**Save File Corruption**
+Fixes corrupted world state data.

 **DLC Location Bug**
-If you're stuck in a DLC location without the DLC, the game won't load.
-This teleports you back to Limgrave.
+If you are stuck in a DLC location without owning the DLC, the game will not load.
+This tool teleports you back to Limgrave.

-**General Loading Screen Bug**
+**General Loading Issues**
-Teleports you back to Limgrave to possibly fix other infinite loading screens.
+Can teleport you back to Limgrave as a fallback fix for other infinite loading screen problems.

 ## Download